 Welcome to Traveling Texas

-New Page(s): Tyler County, Garza County, Kent County
+New Page(s): Bee County, Fisher County, Scurry County, Borden County

-New Post(s): Western High Plains – The Final Trip Day 1
+New Post(s): An Update, Western High Plains – The Final Trip Day 1

 My name is Carson Crisp and I’m a high school student from Fort Worth, Texas.
 While I may attend a Fort Worth school, my home lies about forty miles to the southwest, in Acton.
 I’ve long admired Texas: its history, its culture, its geography, its music (but that’s not for this site), and its people.
 This is partly because I’m a native son and partly just because of the uniqueness of the state.
 All of my interests combined explains my intrigue with the Texas city, both big and small.
 Texas has a multitude of cities…and counties.